Mandel Vision – New York Lasik: Experience is the Difference

 For those patients who are not candidates for LASIK surgery or who prefer PRK to LASIK, a corneal flap is not created.
 Instead, the corneal epithelium is gently removed using a specialized epithelial brush.
 The cornea beneath the epithelial layer is then sculpted with the same VISX Star S4 Excimer Laser System utilized in LASIK surgery.

-Today’s Eye Health Tip
+This Week’s Eye Health Tip

 The FDA has approved a first-of-its-kind nasal spray to treat dry eye disease.

 Tyrvaya is a cholinergic agonist, and works by activating a nerve pathway that can increase the amount of tear film that normally helps lubricate the eye.* This is great news for patients with dry eye symptoms.